BioDisCo/solve_ivp_pint/README.md

 If you love typing and units as we do, but need to resort to integration, this library may be for you.

-The solve_ivp_pint library allows you to use the “solve_ivp” ODE solver from the “scipy.integrate” library, while using the “Pint” library to assign units to its variables.
+The solve_ivp_pint library allows you to use the `solve_ivp` ODE solver from the `scipy.integrate` library, while using the `Pint` library to assign units to its variables.

 ## Install